Hiking & Running Trails in the Twin Cities

 Washington County (East)

-Washington County is home to eight Regional Parks, State Parks and reserves with some of the best, most extensive trails in the Metro area.
-Its eastern border is the St. Croix River, with its gorgeous river valley.
+Washington County is home to eight regional parks, state parks and park reserves with some of the best, most extensive trail systems in the Metro area.
+Its eastern border is the St. Croix River with its gorgeous river valley.

 Head over to Hiking & Running Trails in Washington County